-To help you enjoy the increasing sunshine and get the most out of daylight savings I recently shared some suggestions for outdoor activities.
-If you or your loved ones need further convincing to get out and soak up those golden rays, I’ve got you covered.
+There are a number of reasons to get into the sun.
+If you or your loved ones need further convincing to get out and soak up those golden rays, we’ve got you covered.

 Below are some of the benefits and tips for getting out on sunny days (and how to do it safely) that will have you saying, “Beam me up sunshine!” in no time.